Gone are the days of solely relying on keywords to drive your PPC success.

 Remember, like any audience list you create, the list must contain at least 1,000 members before being eligible for use on Google search.

-Once you’ve populated your audience list with enough traffic from Facebook, create a search campaign on AdWords which includes only top of the funnel keywords such as informational queries related to the product/service you offer (they need to be top of the funnel because this audience isn’t specifically searching for your product/service).
+Once you’ve populated your audience list with enough traffic from Facebook, create a search campaign on Google Ads which includes only top of the funnel keywords such as informational queries related to the product/service you offer (they need to be top of the funnel because this audience isn’t specifically searching for your product/service).

 Finally, apply the remarketing list to the ad groups created in your search campaign, choosing the target and bid setting, so that the search ads only show to users who are from your list of new potential customers uncovered on Facebook.